RDFLib/pyLODE/pylode/examples/alternates.md

 --- | ---
 URI | `http://data.surroundaustralia.com/def/alternates#View`
 Description | <p>A set of properties to show for a resource.</p>
-Usage Note | <p>Use this class to represent a 'view' that of representations of a resource conform to.</p>
+Scope Notes | <p>Use this class to represent a 'view' that of representations of a resource conform to.</p>
 ### Media Type
 Property | Value
 --- | ---
 URI | `http://purl.org/dc/terms/MediaType`
 Is Defined By | http://purl.org/dc/terms/
 Description | <p>A file format or physical medium.</p>
-Usage Note | <p>Use this class to represent instances of Media Types as listed by IANA as the target values for dct:format.</p>
+Scope Notes | <p>Use this class to represent instances of Media Types as listed by IANA as the target values for dct:format.</p>
 In range of |[dct:format](http://purl.org/dc/terms/format)<br />

 ## Object Properties